Historical Events for Year 2002

 President of Venezuela Hugo Chávez Apr 11th - An attempted coup d'état takes place in Venezuela against President Hugo Chávez .

 Apr 12th - Pedro Carmona becomes interim President of Venezuela during the military coup against Hugo Chávez.

 Apr 12th - Palestinian suicide bomber (female) kills 7 and injures 104 (among them 9 Arabs) at the Mahane Yehuda Market in Jerusalem.

 Apr 13th - Pedro Carmona, interim president of Venezuela, resigns one day after taking office.

-Apr 14th - 66th Golf Masters Championship: Tiger Woods becomes the third golfer to win in two consecutive years
+Apr 14th - 66th Masters Golf Tournament: Tiger Woods becomes the third golfer to win in two consecutive years

 Apr 14th - Venezuelan President Hugo Chávez returns to office two days after being ousted and arrested by the country's military.